Asamartino/EthernautChallenges/README.md

 ![tel_graph2](https://user-images.githubusercontent.com/61462365/76195000-a9109f80-61e7-11ea-81ab-585464e51b3d.png)

-To solve this level, we (the user) will call the function of a malicious contract that will call the changeOwner function of the Telephone contract.
+To solve this level, we (the user) will call the function of a malicious contract (Level4_TelephoneSolution.sol) that will call the *changeOwner* function of the Telephone contract.
 Thus, for the Telephone contract: tx.origin (= user’s address)  ≠ msg.sender (= malicious contract’s address).
 This will allow us to pass the if statement and become the new owner of the contract.

 ### Level 5 Token:
 Solidity documentation release 0.6.4 :<br/>